 BKI's Dividend Reinvestment Plan (DRP) offers shareholders the opportunity to acquire further ordinary shares in BKI.
 The DRP will not be offered at a discount.
-To obtain access to a DRP form please use the following link: www.bkilimited.com.au/dividend-reinvestment-plan/
+To obtain access to a DRP form please visit the following webpage: www.bkilimited.com.au/ dividend-reinvestment-plan/

-Above - Fully Franked Ordinary Dividends and Special Dividends declared by BKI (cents per share).
+Fully Franked Ordinary Dividends and Special Dividends declared by BKI (cents per share)